Named Among The Best Board Certified Plastic Surgeons in Boston

 When reconstruction is performed immediately after excision with adjacent tissue transfer, we have published some of the lowest rates of recurrence in the literature.
 This success with treating melanoma is due to a close working team.
 Dr. Taylor and Dr. Sullivan are part of a cutaneous oncology team at Mount Auburn Hospital, which provides comprehensive treatment for melanoma and skin cancer, including Plastic Surgery, Dermatology, Surgical Oncology, Medical Oncology, Radiation Oncology, and Pathology.
 The same model of care has become the standard for patients needing breast reconstruction.

 This patient was cared for in Haiti by Dr. Sullivan while volunteering with Partners in Health and Zanmi Lasante in Cange.
 The base of the left foot has a large melanoma with dark pigment and ulceration.
 The patient also had spread of the melanoma to the lymph nodes.
 This type of melanoma, acral lentiginous, is one of the least common overall and is found on the palms and soles.
 Nevertheless, acral lentiginous is the most common type in people of darker skin color and is often diagnosed at a more advanced stage.
 Singer Bob Marley died from acral lentiginous melanoma.

 This patient had lentigo maligna melanoma (melanoma in situ) on the forehead and underwent wide local excision under local anesthesia.
-The scar was placed along the forehead wrinkles and this Boston skin cancer patient recovered quickly with little discomfort and complete removal of the melanoma.
+The scar was placed along the forehead wrinkles and this Boston skin cancer treatment patient recovered quickly with little discomfort and complete removal of the melanoma.

 Squamous cell carcinoma of the skin is one of the most common cancers.